USRSE/usrse.github.io/docs/details.md

 ```

 where the url is the embed URL that is provided to you when you click to share
-and then embed (note that "embed" is in the url) and the title is a title of your
+and then embed (note that "embed" is in the URL) and the title is a title of your
 choosing.
 You are not required to include a title, and it will default to a generic
 "YouTube video player."